behringer24/DCS-Industry/README.md

 Ressources are distributed evenly between storages.
 If a storage is destroyed then the ressources are lost in the quota that had been hold in that storage.

+### Adding additional objectives
+Any static object can be aded as an additional objective to the mission.
+These objectives are regarded as optional and are useful as additional strike missions.

+To be detected / handled as an aditional objective, the static object unit name just has to start with "Secondary[...]".

 ### Adding convoys
 Create a group that acts as a convoy and set its waypoints.